POSITION: Former Director of the Bertha Centre

 QUALIFICATIONS: MB ChB (University of Cape Town) MSc Epidemiology/Public Health (London School of Hygiene & Tropical Medicine) DLSHTM (London School of Hygiene & Tropical Medicine) MBA (University of Oxford)

-AREAS OF EXPERTISE: Social innovation, social entrepreneurship, health innovation
+AREAS OF EXPERTISE: Social innovation, social entrepreneurship, health innovation, systems work

 Attend one of our fascinating and informative events and engage with thought leaders from across South Africa.

 An opportunity to meet the GSB recruitment team and alumni, and have all your course-related questions answered.